alanrogers/legofit/src/README.md

 Finally, @ref legofit "legofit" will estimate parameters.
-This program may take several hours to run, depending on the size of the analysis and on whether you are using the stochastic algorithm or the deterministic one.
+This program may take several hours to run, depending on the size of the analysis and on whether you are using the default stochastic algorithm or the deterministic one, which is invoked by the command-line option `-d 0`.

 To generate a bootstrap confidence interval, use the `--bootreps` option of @ref tabpat "tabpat" or @ref sitepat "sitepat".
 This will